dotnet/spark/docs/migration-guide.md

 ## Trying Spark 4.0 from source or a candidate package

-Spark 4 support is in the current source and is pending release.
+Spark 4 support is in the current source and is being prepared for `2.4.0-rc1`.
+Candidate artifacts are still pending validation and publication; see the [RC notes](release-notes/v2.4.0-rc1/release-2.4.0-rc1.md) for scope and known issues.
 The published Microsoft.Spark 2.3.1 NuGet package and Worker do not contain this support; changing only the JAR or the Spark installation is not sufficient.

 | Runtime | Scala bridge | Java |
 | --- | --- | --- |